 Another aspect of environment protection that Tofiq Pasha is involved with is eco-tourism.
 Pakistan has immense untapped tourism potential, especially domestic tourism.
 In late 70s and early 80s, wherever in the world he has friend he tried convincing them to come visit his homeland.
 In the past twenty years the scope of international tourism has dropped given the geopolitical scenario.
 However, domestic tourism if concentrated on itself can help kick start the economic wheel in many of the areas.
 If in a group every individual spends PKR 100 in the local shops, a negligible amount for them, it alone makes the day of that small businessman.
 His own interest stemmed from the fact that there are many places in Pakistan that he had not seen and wanted to because his father who was well traveled domestically during the 50s, used to talk about his experience .
 For Tofiq Pasha, the aim of these trips is to sensitize individuals about the ecological importance, introduce them to some of the unique aspects, like the biggest canal system, the mud volcanos and to highlight the importance of preserving these natural gifts and not ruin them with trash.

 When asked about his take on those who despite the writing on the wall consider climate change to be a foreign issue, Tofiq Pasha encapsulates them as greedy.
 If a country like Rwanda can ban polythene bags why can’t we?
 Despite all this, he bundles his hope for a better tomorrow in the youth and the time when this generation are in key decision making roles.

-Fatima Arif is Senior Officer Social Media, WWF-Pakistan.
+Fatima Arif is Senior Officer Digital Media, WWF-Pakistan.